U.K. Bets Hillary Clinton Will Win Democratic Nomination, Not Those Actually Running

 For reasons currently unknown, the United Kingdom is seeing bets placed in droves for the 2020 Democratic presidential candidate to be Hillary Clinton.
-One website has more bets for Hillary taking point for the Dem’s than any of the candidates who are actually running for the position, according to Fox News.
+One website has more bets for Hillary taking point for the Dems than any of the candidates who are actually running for the position, according to Fox News.

 The head of the political betting department of Britain’s Ladbrokes bookmaker, Matthew Shaddick, says that the woman who lost to Donald Trump in the 2016 presidential race — and whom is absolutely not currently up for nomination — is the U.K. public’s favorite to win.
 He spoke with Newsweek yesterday.